TokenEx/tokenex.github.io/content/API.md

 #TokenEx API

-The TokenEx API is a Web API that accepts JSON or XML payloads.
+The TokenEx API is a Web API that accepts JSON payloads.
 It is important that your HTTP client uses TLS 1.2.

 **Host** : test-api.tokenex.com

 **Port:** 443

-**Content Types: ** application/json or text/xml
+**Content Type: ** application/json